 CV Sciences, Inc. (the "Company," "we," "our" or "us") was incorporated under the name Foreclosure Solutions, Inc. in the State of Texas on December 9, 2010.
 On July 25, 2013, the Company's predecessor, CannaVest Corp., a Texas corporation ("CannaVest Texas"), merged with the Company, a wholly-owned Delaware subsidiary of CannaVest Texas, to effectuate a change in the Company's state of incorporation from Texas to Delaware.
 On January 4, 2016, the Company filed a Certificate of Amendment of Certificate of Incorporation reflecting its corporate name change to "CV Sciences, Inc.", effective on January 5, 2016.
 In addition, on January 4, 2016, the Company amended its Bylaws to reflect its corporate name change to "CV Sciences, Inc." The Company previously operated under the corporate name of CannaVest Corp.
 The change in corporate name was undertaken in connection with the acquisition of CanX Inc., a Florida-based, specialty pharmaceutical corporation ("CanX Acquisition") as more fully set forth in our Current Report on Form 8-K filed with the U.S. Securities and Exchange Commission (the "SEC") on January 4, 2016.
+On June 8, 2016 the Company announced that the Financial Industry Regulatory Authority ("FINRA") had approved a change in the trading symbol for the Company's common stock to "CVSI."
+The Company's common stock formerly traded under the symbol "CANV."

-The Company operates two distinct business segments: a specialty pharmaceutical segment focused on developing and commercializing novel therapeutics utilizing synthetic Cannabidiol ("CBD"); and, a consumer product segment in manufacturing, marketing and selling plant-based CBD products to a range of market sectors.
+The Company operates two distinct business segments: a consumer product segment in manufacturing, marketing and selling plant-based Cannabidiol ("CBD") products to a range of market sectors; and, a specialty pharmaceutical segment focused on developing and commercializing novel therapeutics utilizing synthetic CBD.
+The specialty pharmaceutical segment began development activities during the second quarter of 2016.